Holomorphic differentials of Generalized Fermat curves: Abstract

 \section{Abstract}

-Let $K$ be an algebraically closed field, of characteristic $p \geq 2$, and let $k,n \geq 2$ be integers with $k$ relatively prime to $p$.
-A non-singular complete irreducible algebraic curve $F_{k,n}$, defined over $K$, is called a generalized Fermat curve of type $(k,n)$ if it admits a group $H \cong {\mathbb Z}_{k}^{n}$ of automorphisms such that $F_{k,n}/H$ is isomorphic to ${\mathbb P}_{K}^{1}$ and it has exactly $(n+1)$ cone points, each one of order $k$.
-The genus of $F_{k,n}$ is at least one if and only if $(k-1)(n-1) >1$.
-In such a situation, we construct an explicit basis, called an standard basis, of its space $H^{1,0}(F_{k,n})$ of holomorphic forms.
-Such a basis contains a subset of cardinality $n+1$ providing an embedding of $F_{k,n}$ into ${\mathbb P}_{K}^{n}$ whose image is the fiber product of $(n-1)$ classical Fermat curves of degree $k$.
-For $p=2$ (so $k \geq 3$ is odd), we describe the images, under the Cartier operator, of the elements of the standard basis in order to obtain a lower bound (sharp for $n=2,3$) for the dimension of the space of the exact ones.
-For $p=3$ and type $(2,4)$ (so of genus five), we compute the exact holomorphic forms.
+A non-singular complete irreducible algebraic curve $F_{k,n}$, defined over an algebraically closed field $K$, is called a generalized Fermat curve of type $(k,n)$, where $n, k \geq 2$ are integers and $k$ is relatively prime to the characteristic $p$ of $K$, if it admits a group $H \cong {\mathbb Z}_{k}^{n}$ of automorphisms such that $F_{k,n}/H$ is isomorphic to ${\mathbb P}_{K}^{1}$ and it has exactly $(n+1)$ cone points, each one of order $k$.
+By the Riemann-Hurwitz-Hasse formula, $F_{k,n}$ has genus at least one if and only if $(k-1)(n-1) >1$.
+In such a situation, we construct a basis, called an standard basis, of its space $H^{1,0}(F_{k,n})$ of regular forms, containing a subset of cardinality $n+1$ that provides an embedding of $F_{k,n}$ into ${\mathbb P}_{K}^{n}$ whose image is the fiber product of $(n-1)$ classical Fermat curves of degree $k$.
+For $p=2$, we obtain a lower bound (which is sharp for $n=2,3$) for the dimension of the space of the exact one-forms, that is, the kernel of the Cartier operator.
+Also, we done this for $p=3$, $k=2$ and $n=4$.